makehumancommunity/makehuman-static-website/content/MPFB/Docs/characters/rig.md

 title: "Rigging characters"
 draft: false
 weight: 40
-description: "How to rig MPFB charactes"
+description: "How to add a rig to an MPFB character in Blender: choosing between the default, Rigify, GameEngine and Mixamo rigs for the character creator addon."
 alwaysopen: false
 ---